AIDY-F2N/NexSlice-Docker-Compose/README.md

 # NexSlice on Docker Compose: Towards an Open and Reproducible Network Slicing Testbed for 5G and Beyond
 ![Lab Logo](fig/logo_aidy_f2n.png)
+## Citation
+This work has been accepted as a demo paper at The 27th International Conference on Modeling, Analysis and Simulation of Wireless and Mobile Systems (MSWiM 2025), Barcelona, Spain, October 27th – 31st, 2025

+If you use NexSlice in your research or experiments, please cite our paper once it is published in IEEE (The official DOI and link will be added here upon publication).

 ## Introduction to 5G and Network Slicing